ds-stream/airee-docs/CONTRIBUTE.md

    For changes in monitoring:<br>
    [Airee monitoring]()

 3. Open a branch for your work.
-Please remember to sustain the same branch names between template repositories, thanks to that you will be able to easily test the whole process using —b flag in controller app.
+Please remember to sustain the same branch names between template repositories, thanks to that you will be able to easily test the whole process using _-b_ flag in controller app.
 4. Code, and please write **tests**.
 5. Ensure all tests pass.

 #### 3. Open a pull request
 1. Rebase master with your branch before submitting a pull request.
 2. Open the pull request.
    Please create descriptive title for PR with reference to GitHub issue.
    Examples:
     #7 pause/unpuse command added to controller
     #15 fix for check name length function
 3. Wait for a review from our team.

 ### **Documentation**